gjvanderheiden/libknx/README.md

 Operating system and devtools should be up to date.
 I'm not supporting old stuff, as this is a new project.

 I'm developing against asio 1.34.2.
 On FreeBSD you need to install the port instead of the binary package for now, works fine.
+I can't test MacOs throughly, I own a Intel Mac from 2017 and it has a patched Mac Os 15.5 on it.

 # How to build
 Just a basic cmake build: